nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 A group approval and prioritization process is possible if it is executed in real time, and we would strongly recommend one such process which we have used to great success on many projects: a project Inception.

+[1] We are intimately familiar with most of the project management tools out there: Pivotal Tracker, Mingle, JIRA, Trello, paper-stickies-on-a-wall, and of course, Github.

 #### 2-4-1 Inception ####

 An Inception is a high-intensity kickoff to a project, which captures a shared understanding of the high level goals, their priorities, their budgets, and their limitations.
 The remainder and majority of the Inception then attempts to capture features (or "user stories", preferably, as these frame each feature in terms of how it benefits the end user), estimate them if necessary, and prioritize them.
 Whether stories are individually estimated or not, they are then packed into a few sample weeks of the project to rough out the expected pace of development.
 With this initial projection, 4 months worth of TM3 stories can be laid out in priority order and we will know roughly how much the team feels they can accomplish in that period.